-In this article, we'll discuss some regularization methods in deep learning.
+In this tutorial, we'll discuss some regularization methods in deep learning.
 Recall that machine learning models, including deep learning models are susceptible to overfitting, and regularization methods are techniques to prevent or curtail it.
 In this tutorial, we'll discuss early stopping, data augmentation and transfer learning.
-An important regularization technique, dropout, is discussed in more detail in a linked tutorial which has proven very successful for deep learning models.
+An important regularization technique, dropout, is discussed in more detail in the next tutorial which has proven very successful for deep learning models.

 We train neural networks using gradient descent, which is an iterative algorithm.
 Below is a plot of training error (red) and validation error (purple), where the x-axis is number of training iterations.

 The paper is quite influential publication in the subfield of Question Answering.
 Authored by Jason Weston, Sumit Chopra, and Antoine Bordes, this paper introduced a class of models called memory networks.

 The intuitive idea is that in order to accurately answer a question regarding a piece of text, you need to somehow store the initial information given to you.
 If I were to ask you the question “What does RNN stand for”, (assuming you’ve read this post fully J) you’ll be able to give me an answer because the information you absorbed by reading the first part of this post was stored somewhere in your memory.
 You just had to take a few seconds to locate that info and articulate it in words.
 Now, I have no clue how the brain is able to do that, but the idea of having a storage place for this information still remains.

 The memory network described in the paper is unique ...

 This paper describes an approach to the task of Machine Translation.
 Authored by Google ML visionaries Jeff Dean, Greg Corrado, Orial Vinyals, and others, this paper introduced a machine translation system that serves as the backbone behind Google’s popular Translate service.
 The system reduced translation errors by an average of 60% compared to the previous production system Google used.